ARWNI2S/.github/profile/README.md

 We can show that the difference between tabletop role-playing games and role-playing video games is due to flaws in the analysis of game systems, and a random use of available technologies in time.

-If you want to know more about this framework for MMORPGs based on interactive digital storytelling and complex systems you can read the [NI2S whitepaper](https://not.available.yet/docs/whitepaper.pdf), or the 100+ pages [NI2S analysis document](https://not.available.yet/docs/NI2S_full.pdf).
+If you want to know more about this framework for MMORPGs based on interactive digital storytelling and complex systems you can read the [NI2S whitepaper](https://github.com/ARWNI2S/NI2S-Documentation/blob/main/pub/Whitepaper.pdf), or the 100+ pages [NI2S analysis document](https://github.com/ARWNI2S/NI2S-Documentation/blob/main/pub/NI2S_full.pdf).

-The project is at a fairly advanced stage of development, although we cannot offer a complete API, the current state is in the integration with [Unreal Engine](https://www.unrealengine.com/) for use as a client narrator and as an editor of narrative models in open worlds.
+The project is at a fairly advanced stage of development, although we cannot offer a complete API, the current state is in the integration with [NI2S Engine](https://not.available.yet/) for use as a client narrator and as an editor of narrative models in open worlds.

 Our published repositories contains all the sources needed to build current NI2S system and components:

 - [ARWNI2S/Narrative-Simulator](https://github.com/ARWNI2S/Narrative-Simulator), containing code, and… TODO: describe...
 - [ARWNI2S/NI2S-Infrastructure](https://github.com/ARWNI2S/NI2S-Infrastructure), containing code, and… TODO: describe...
 - [ARWNI2S/NI2S-Unreal](https://github.com/ARWNI2S/NI2S-Unreal), Unreal Engine plugin for NI2S.
+- [ARWNI2S/NI2S-Unity](https://github.com/ARWNI2S/NI2S-Unity), Unity package for NI2S. (coming soon...)
+- [ARWNI2S/NI2S-CryEngine](https://github.com/ARWNI2S/NI2S-CryEngine), CRYPLUGIN for NI2S. (coming soon...)